ivyT26/FirstTime-LearnGit/README.md

 -git push --set-upstream origin branchName
 -shorthand of --set-upstream is -u

-### Optional stuff:
+## Optional stuff:

 .gitignore file is used to ignore certain files and folders and not save them into remote repository -when a file written in the .gitignore file, doing git add . will add all the modified and newly created files but will not stage the files that are written in the .gitignore file

-branches ID (if you accidentally delete a branch):
+### branches ID (if you accidentally delete a branch):
-branching: b758513
-pushing: 2994912
+use git reflog and locate the branch; ID number is the first set of numbers/letters next to the commit comments (this is why comments are soo important)
+-git reflog to compare current HEAD to previous HEADs -git log to see detailed commits
 **note: do not use git branch -D
+-if you do somehow use -D, get the branch back by going git checkout -b branchName lastBranchID